getbubblenow/bubble-flexrouter/README.md

 one of your device's real IP addresses.

 # The Easy Way

+## The Mac OS Super Easy Way
+For Mac OS X, there is a super simple way to install the bubble-flexrouter:

+    curl -sL https://jenkins.bubblev.org/public/releases/bubble-flexrouter/bubble-flexrouter-macos/latest/install.sh | sudo bash -

+This will download the latest bubble-flexrouter distribution zip file and install it as a LaunchDaemon.
+You'll be asked to set the flexrouter password during installation.

+## Installing from a distribution zip file

 Download the latest bubble-flexrouter release:

   * [bubble-flexrouter for Windows](https://jenkins.bubblev.org/public/releases/bubble-flexrouter/bubble-flexrouter-windows/latest/bubble-flexrouter.zip)